MakeFixHack/subwaive/subwaive/setup.md

 This address will trigger a selective update based on the payload provided by Docuseal.

+> NOTE
+> Subwaive does not trust the information in webhooks.
+Instead, entity IDs are stripped out and the API is used to get data for performing database updates.

 Webhooks for Docuseal are also configured through the settings menu and require the webhook secret to be added to the `.env` file.

 ### Building links